tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

 Protocol 2 is is shown in Figure&nbsp;3.

 <p align="center"><img src="sources/Protocol-2.png" width="570" /></p>
-<div align="center"><b>Figure&nbsp;3: Bulletproofs Protocol 2  [[1]]</b></div>
+<div align="center"><b>Figure&nbsp;3: Bulletproofs Protocol 2 [<a href="http://web.stanford.edu/%7Ebuenz/pubs/bulletproofs.pdf" title="Bulletproofs: Short Proofs for Confidential Transactions
+and More, Blockchain Protocol Analysis and Security Engineering 2018,
+Bünz B. et al">1</a>]</b></div>

 #### Protocol 2b - Range Proof Protocol with Logarithmic Size

 Protocol 2b provides short and aggregatable range proofs, using the improved inner product argument from Protocol 1.
 It is build up in 5 parts; how to construct a range proof that requires the *verifier* $ \mathcal{V} $ to check an inner product between two vectors, how to replace the inner product argument with an efficient inner-product argument, how to efficiently aggregate m range proofs into one short proof, how to make interactive public coin protocols non-interactive by using the Fiat-Shamir heuristic and how to allow multiple parties to construct a single aggregate range proof.

 ##### Inner-Product Range Proof